Merge-Pray/.github/profile/README.md

 - Tailwind, CSS Modules, Bootstrap
 - And more, as we grow 💪

-## 📂 Project Structure

-Each repository contains its own `README.md` with:
-- Project description
-- Setup instructions
-- Team members
-- Learning goals and takeaways

-## 🤝 Join Us (if you're in our class)

-If you're a fellow DCI student and want to contribute, reach out to one of the members.
-We're always happy to collaborate and learn together.

 ## 🙏 Why “Merge and Pray”?

 Because sometimes… merging code is an act of faith 😅